 The driveways that fail fastest in Joliet are the ones poured with the wrong concrete mix, inadequate thickness, or no proper control joint planning.
 Standard concrete without air entrainment - the microscopic bubble structure that gives ice somewhere to go - deteriorates faster in Illinois winters.
 A driveway poured at 3 inches instead of 4 doesn't have the strength margin the freeze-thaw cycle demands.

-When Repair Makes Sense and When It
+When Repair Makes Sense and When It Doesn't

 Joliet homeowners ask about repair vs. replacement constantly.
 Tony gives a straight answer at every estimate: